 By selecting a Market Message, you will be directed to its cover page.
 Please refer to section 2.2.2 to learn more about the Market Message.

-3 Downloadable HTML, Access, and SQL database files An HTML and Access format file is available as a download from the Data Specification Dashboard under Data Specification Catalogue.
-Once downloaded, the file can be opened in the html viewer of your choice (this is usually a web browser) or in Access.
-The html file contains all Market Messages and Data Items that are included within the REC Data Specification catalogue.
+3 Downloadable HTML, Access, and SQL database files

+An SQL, HTML and Access format file is available as a download from the Data Specification Dashboard under Data Specification Catalogue.
+Once downloaded, the file can be opened in the HTML viewer of your choice (this is usually a web browser) or in Access.
+The HTML file contains all Market Messages and Data Items that are included within the REC Data Specification catalogue.

+RETAIL ENERGY CပံDE

 The file is a replica of the information held on the Digital Navigator and will be updated concurrently with the most recent Full REC Data Specification.

-Data Specification Catalogue
+Data Specification Catalogue ▷ DTC Data Specification - Access Format (v3.5.0) ▶ Full REC Data Specification - Access Format (v3.5.0) ▷ Full REC Data Specification - HTML Format (v3.5.0) ▷ Data Specification Model ▷ Performance Assurance Report Catalogue (PARC) ▷ Standards Definition Document ▷ SQL Database bacpac v3.5.0

+Click on your preferred method of viewing the Full REC Data Specification and it will automatically

 SQL Database Access

-The February 2023 (v3.3.0) was the final 'full REC' version to be released in the MS Access format.
-To view the 'machine readable' versions of the full REC Catalogue going forward, parties will need to download and install the SQL Database bacpac v3.5.0 to access the same level of data.
+As of February 2023, you can view the full REC Data Specification in SQL.
+To view this you will need to download and install the SQL Database bacpac v3.5.0 to access the same level of data.

 The bacpac file and a guidance document is available within the Data Specification dashboard in the below section.

-Guidance Documents

-Legacy DTC Additional Information (Annex C)

-REC SQL Database - Guidance
+Legacy DTC Additional Information (Annex C) REC SQL Database - Guidance

-Data Specification Pre-Release Information

-DTC Access Format

-Data Spec HTML v3.5.0

-SQL Database bacpac v3.5.0

 Viewing the Meter Product Data

-Please visit here for further information on the latest Meter Product Data (MPD) and Response Codes.
+The Meter Product Data can be accessed within the Data Specification dashboard left panel, the latest MPD Tables can be downloaded and MPD Response codes.

 Guidance on Meter Product Data can be found: here

 4 Changes

 Where an Approved Change Proposal will require a change to the Data Specification, the Code Manager will issue a pre-release setting out the proposed changes.
 You will be able to find pre-release information in the Data Specification Dashboard under "Data Specification Pre-Release Information".

-Data Specification Pre-Release Information We will also issue a notification to Parties when a new pre-release is published.
-Each pre-release will include details of what is to change and an access database that you can use to automatically load the changes into your systems.
-5 Common Ouestions What are the Market Message Reference Numbers and Legacy References?
+We will also issue a notification to those on our Data Specification mailing list when a new pre-release is published.
+This will also be confirmed within a REC weekly bulletin.

+Each pre-release will include details of what is to change and a database that you can use to automatically load the changes into your systems.

+5 Common Questions

+What are the Market Message Reference Numbers and Legacy References?

 The REC Data Specification brings together a number of industry message catalogues that were previously defined in separate documentation.
 Each of these used their own unique reference system.
 For example, the DTN messages used D numbers such as the D0001 flow and the RGMA used letters, such as the ONJOB flow.
 These are described as the 'legacy' or local catalogue reference numbers.

 To enable a single database to be created that brings all these messages together, the Market Message Reference was created.
 This enables us to give each message a unique identifier within the Data Specification.

 The legacy references are also displayed in the data specification and there is no intention to remove them.

 Is there an Access Database containing the data flows, like that provided under the MRA?

 Yes, you can find a database containing all Market Messages and Data Items on the EMAR Dashboard.
 This can be used to automatically load the data specification items into your systems.

 How do I find the RGMA Baseline?

+RETAIL ENERGY ငပံDE